Book – What it Takes to Be Free

 Perhaps the biggest tragedy of our lives is that freedom is possible, yet we can pass our years trapped in the same old patterns.– Tara Brach

-The word freedom has been used everywhere and yet if you ponder over what it means to us, we will be amazed at the vacuum we feel inside.
+Freedom has been used everywhere, yet if you ponder what it means to us, we will be amazed at the vacuum we feel inside.
 And so we avoid this question by getting busy being busy.

-Darius claims it is very much possible to live a free life, as long as we are clear what it means to us personally, and are willing to put in the work it entails.
+Darius claims it is possible to live a free life as long as we are clear about what it means to us personally and willing to put in the work it entails.

 About the Book –

-Even though freedom means different to everyone, What It Takes To Be shares good points on why we are not as free as we want to be, what work and sacrifices it entails, and how to put a plan in motion to be free in every aspect of life.
+Even though Freedom means different to everyone, What It Takes To Be shares good points on why we are not as free as we want to be, what work and sacrifices it entails, and how to plan to be free in every aspect of life.

-Darius defines freedom this way “Freedom to live your life the way you want without hurting others.”
+Darius defines Freedom as “Freedom to live your life the way you want without hurting others.”